Dr. Pitcairn’s Blog

 Professional Course in Veterinary Homeopathy

-To share this exciting adventure with my colleagues I started a post-graduate year-long course in veterinary homeopathy in 1992.
+To share this exciting adventure with colleagues, this program was started as a post-graduate year-long course in veterinary homeopathy in 1992.
 It consists of 5 meetings, each 4 days in length and spaced out about 2-3 months apart.
 Ample time is allowed for homework assignments and casework practice.
 In addition there is an email forum for the class so that teachers can guide and advise between sessions.

 Almost 500 veterinarians have taken this training since then and in 1995 the Academy of Veterinary Homeopathy was organized, the first professional organization of veterinary homeopathic practitioners in this country.
 The Academy sets standards, puts on an Annual Conference and certifies practitioners of this art and science.